What's the Difference Between a Condo and an Apartment?

 - Condominium Associations: If you have a condominium association that imposes a lot of rules or fines, it may impact your experience of ownership.
 A great condo association can be fantastic, though.

-- Shared Walls or Spaces: Condominiums are generally a better value for first-time home owners because they are part of larger buildings, meaning they are less private and independent than most houses.
+- Shared Walls or Spaces: Condominiums are generally a better value for first-time homeowners because they are part of larger buildings. meaning they are less private and independent than most houses.

 - Condo Fees: Double-check your agreement to determine how much you will have to pay in condo fees.

-- Maintenance Fees: In addition to condo fees, you will have to pay for repairs to your unit (including interior, plumbing, electricity, etc.).
+- Maintenance Fees: In addition to condo fees, you will have to pay for repairs to your unit (including interior, plumbing, electricity, etc.

-Pros and Cons of Renting an Apartment
+What Are the Pros and Cons of Renting an Apartment?

 Now that you understand the pros and cons of condo living, it’s time to look at the other side of the coin.
 Here are the pros and cons of renting an apartment.